The UK may be leaving the European Union.

 Some families in Scotland struggle to be able to afford or access food.
 This is also known as 'household food insecurity'.

-EU exit may lead to some foods becoming more expensive or harder to find, which may affect those who need it the most.
+EU exit may lead to some foods becoming more expensive or harder to find, which may affect those who need the most help.

 The Scottish Government continues to look at ways to tackle and respond to food insecurity.
 This includes increasing the Fair Food Fund to £3.5 million in 2019-20 and investing an extra £500,000 in food redistribution.